Moa: Evolutionary relationships

 The moa's closest relatives are small terrestrial South American birds called the tinamous, which can fly.
-Previously, the kiwi, the Australian emu, and cassowary were thought to be most closely related to moa.
+Previously, the kiwi, the Australian emu, and cassowary were thought to be most closely related to the moa.

 Although dozens of species were described in the late 19th and early 20th centuries, many were based on partial skeletons and turned out to be synonyms.
 Currently, 11 species are formally recognised, although recent studies using ancient DNA recovered from bones in museum collections suggest that distinct lineages exist within some of these.
-One factor that has caused much confusion in moa taxonomy is the intraspecific variation of bone sizes, between glacial and interglacial periods (see Bergmann’s rule and Allen’s rule) as well as sexual dimorphism being evident in several species.
+One factor that has caused much confusion in moa taxonomy is the intraspecific variation of bone sizes, between glacial and interglacial periods (see Bergmann's rule and Allen's rule), as well as sexual dimorphism being evident in several species.
 Dinornis seems to have had the most pronounced sexual dimorphism, with females being up to 150% as tall and 280% as heavy as males—so much bigger that they were classified as separate species until 2003.
 A 2009 study showed that Euryapteryx curtus and E. gravis were synonyms.
 A 2010 study explained size differences among them as sexual dimorphism.
 A 2012 morphological study interpreted them as subspecies, instead.

 Analyses of ancient DNA have determined that a number of cryptic evolutionary lineages occurred in several moa genera.
 These may eventually be classified as species or subspecies; Megalapteryx benhami (Archey) is synonymised with M. didinus (Owen) because the bones of both share all essential characters.
 Size differences can be explained by a north–south cline combined with temporal variation such that specimens were larger during the Otiran glacial period (the last ice age in New Zealand).
 Similar temporal size variation is known for the North Island's Pachyornis mappini.
 Some of the other size variation for moa species can probably be explained by similar geographic and temporal factors.

 The earliest moa remains come from the Miocene Saint Bathans Fauna.
 Known from multiple eggshells and hind limb elements, these represent at least two already fairly large-sized species.